monteluka/mtgfetch/README.md

 - cd into the directory where the file was downloaded to
 - run `sudo apt install ./mtgfetch-0.1-x86_64.rpm`

+### Other Linux Distros

+There are archive files in the releases page that contain the executable and other files needed for the program to run.
+You can download the .zip or .tar.gz file and extract its contents.
+You can then move those contents over to `/usr` directory.

 ### From Source

 If you'd like to build from source, or if you run a linux distribution that doesn't support .deb or .rpm files, these